 - Sunscreens with Vitamin A Increase Your Risk of Cancer.
 Many popular sunscreens contain retinyl palmitate, a form of vitamin A, like Neutrogena.
 In fact, nearly 16 percent of the beach and sport sunscreens, 14 percent of moisturizers with SPF, and 10 percent of all SPF-rated lip products in EWG’s 2016 sunscreen database contained Vitamin A. But, unfortunately, studies show that vitamin A may speed the development of skin tumors and lesions when applied to the skin in the presence of sunlight.
 So by wearing sunscreens with Vitamin A in them, you're actually INCREASING your risk for skin cancer.

 - Be wary of spray sunscreens.
-I'll be the first to admit that I love a good spray sunscreen.
+We'll be the first to admit that we love a good spray sunscreen.
 For whatever reason, it just feels so much easier to apply.
 But unfortunately, spray sunscreens pose an inhalation risk and may not provide a thick and even coating on skin (as in, most people don't properly apply spray sunscreens, resulting in uneven application and an increased risk of burning). (source)

 **Note: All of the mineral sunscreens below are made without parabens, sulfates, petrochemicals, phthalates, dyes and synthetic fragrance.

 - Block Island Organics Natural Mineral Sunscreen, SPF 30 ($19.99): Rated a 1 by the EWG, this USA-made sunscreen is made with non-nano Zinc Oxide (22%) as the active ingredient.
-It's extremely lightweight, vegan, eco-friendly and was by far the best application I found amongst all brands–it rubbed into my skin easily, didn't leave a white cast and was easy to apply, as it was thinner in consistency.
+It's extremely lightweight, vegan, eco-friendly and was by far the best application we found amongst all brands–it rubbed into our skin easily, didn't leave a white cast and was easy to apply, as it was thinner in consistency.
 Though the ingredient list isn't as short as Badger's, you can rest easy that there's a reason for each and every ingredient in this sunscreen and they're all rated a 3 or less by the EWG.
 Learn more about BIO here.

-- Badger All Natural Sunscreen, SPF 30, Unscented ($15.99): Rated a 1 by the EWG, this Certified Organic sunscreen is made with non-nano Zinc Oxide (18.75%) as the active ingredient.
-My favorite feature is that it's made with just four other ingredients–Sunflower Oil, Beeswax, Seabuckthorn and Vitamin E–so it's ultra-moisturizing and soothing.
+- Badger All Natural Sunscreen, SPF 30, Unscented ($17.99): Rated a 1 by the EWG, this Certified Organic sunscreen is made with non-nano Zinc Oxide (18.75%) as the active ingredient.
+Out favorite feature is that it's made with just four other ingredients–Sunflower Oil, Beeswax, Seabuckthorn and Vitamin E–so it's ultra-moisturizing and soothing.
 It also comes in a BPA-free tube from #2 recyclable plastic, so it's biodegradable, and it's not tested on animals.
 Badger sunscreen also has no added fragrance (even essential oils) for those with sensitivities or aversions to scents, and it's water resistant for at least 40 minutes.
 It's a pretty thick consistency, but it's much easier to rub in than the Honest sunscreen, though it doesn't absorb quite as easily as Block Island.
-Even still, I would definitely buy sunscreen this again!
+Even still, we would definitely buy this sunscreen again!

-- Beautycounter's Protect All Over Sunscreen SPF 30 ($32.00): This super lightweight, water-resistant sunscreen is formulated with non-nano zinc oxide, but unlike most of the other mineral sunscreens I've tried, Beautycounter's Sunscreen blends seamlessly into your skin without leaving any white streaks.
+- Beautycounter's Protect All Over Sunscreen SPF 30 ($32.00): This super lightweight, water-resistant sunscreen is formulated with non-nano zinc oxide, but unlike most of the other mineral sunscreens we've tried, Beautycounter's Sunscreen blends seamlessly into your skin without leaving any white streaks.
 It's amazing how great the coverage is (especially since it's rated a 1 by the EWG), protecting you against both UVA and UVB rays.
 It's also made with aloe to hydrate skin, and antioxidant-rich green tea and blood orange extracts to fight free radicals.
 Triple whammy!
 The light citrusy scent smells incredible, too!

 THE BEST NATURAL SUNSCREEN WINNER: BEAUTYCOUNTER'S PROTECT ALL OVER SUNSCREEN